-"Containment" means a process to protect workers and the environment by controlling exposures to the dust-lead hazards and debris created during lead abatement.
+"Containment" means a system of temporary barriers to protect workers, residents, and the environment by controlling exposures to the dust-lead hazards and debris created during renovation or lead abatement.

 "Course agenda" means an outline of the key topics to be covered during a training course, including the time allotted to teach each topic.